TL;DR

 A Call-to-Action is a marketing term for any design to prompt an immediate response or encourage an immediate sale.
 A CTA most often refers to the use of words or phrases that can be incorporated into sales scripts, advertising messages, or web pages, which compel an audience to act in a specific way.

-CTAs are often some sort of button or banner, a visual, hyperlinked element that leads to a Landing Page that presents the "conversion offer."
+A Call-to-Action (CTA) is often some sort of button or banner, a visual, hyperlinked element that leads to a Landing Page that presents the "conversion offer."
+Common examples of Call-to-Action text include:

 Let's look at them a little closer (the above ones are all terrible!) and review the components of a CTA, the message, the copy, the visual presentation, the role in the buyer’s journey, and the intent.